|

 to Islamic architecture, in which small nich-like components are combined

-with each other in succesive layers to enclose a space and produce surfaces
+with each other in successive layers to enclose a space and produce surfaces

-rich in three-dimentional geometric compositions.
+rich in three-dimensional geometric compositions.
 These components are

 called muqarnas blocks.